01mf02/gedenkt.at/blog/_posts/2015-01-05-cfghaskell.md

 ## Using it as an exam evaluation tool

-Now that we saw that how to generate the language of a grammar, we would like to enter a student's solution, and get possible counterexamples of words which his grammar produces and my reference solution grammar does not.
+Now that we saw how to generate the language of a grammar, we would like to enter a student's solution, and get possible counterexamples of words which his grammar produces and my reference solution grammar does not.
 The sophisticated path to take here would be to generate a set of words of his grammar, then decide with an algorithm such as [CYK](http://en.wikipedia.org/wiki/CYK_algorithm) if all his words are accepted by my reference grammar.
 However, for CYK, you need Chomsky normal form, and we still have a pile of 60 exams to correct, so no time to implement that, right?
 There is also a quick-and-dirty solution: You generate a set of let's say 50 words of the student's grammar, then generate let's say 500 words of your reference grammar, then display those of the 50 student words which are *not* contained in the 500 reference words.
 My experiments showed that in many cases this gives a very nice impression of errors the students made.

 Let's look at a concrete example: For this, let us formalise my reference grammar and one of my students' grammars.
-In the following code snippet, I used `pure x` instead of `[x]`, because writing these brackets is such a pain on an Austrian keyboard:
+In the following code snippet, I used `pure x` instead of `[x]`, because writing these brackets is such a pain when using an Austrian keyboard layout:

 ~~~ haskell
 import Control.Applicative (pure)